1046prt/BrandHub/README.md

 - Optimized the search functionality to improve real-time search accuracy.
 - Added smooth transition effects for the brand modal display.
 - Implemented better state management for dynamic brand filtering.
+- I fixed the search filter to make it easier to differentiate brands and also connected the webpages to the Firebase database

 ### Brand Logos:
 - New brand logos have been added across various categories to improve the visual appeal and brand recognition.
 These logos are now displayed on brand cards.